 The conduct has the purpose or effect of substantially interfering with an individual’s educational performance or creating an intimidating, hostile or offensive educational environment.

 This applies whether the harassment is between people of the same or different gender.
 Sexual harassment can include unwelcome verbal, written or physical conduct directed at or related to a person’s gender, such as sexual gossip or personal comments of a sexual nature, sexually suggestive or foul language, sexual jokes, whistling, spreading rumors or lies of a sexual nature about someone, demanding sexual favors, forcing sexual activity by threat of punishment or offer of educational reward, obscene graffiti, display or sending of pornographic pictures or objects, offensive touching, pinching, grabbing, kissing, hugging, or restraining someone’s movement in a sexual way.
-Both MSMS employees and students are prohibiting such behavior.
+Both MSMS employees and students are prohibited from such behavior.

 Retaliation

 It is a separate and distinct violation of this policy for any member of the school community to retaliate against any person who reports alleged harassment or against any person who testifies, assists or participates in an investigation, proceeding or hearing relating to such harassment.
 It is possible that an alleged harasser may be found to have violated this anti-retaliation provision even if the underlying complaint of harassment is not found to be a violation of this policy.
 Retaliation includes, but is not limited to any form of intimidation, reprisal or harassment and may be redressed through application of the same reporting, investigation, and enforcement procedures as for harassment in accordance with the procedures set forth in Miss.
 Admin.
 Code 7-3: 99.1, Mississippi State Board of Education Policy Manual, Part 3, Chapter 99, Rule 99.1.
 In addition, a person who knowingly makes a false report may be subject to the same action that The Mississippi School for Mathematics and Science may take against any other individual who violated this policy.
-The term “false report” refers only to those made in bad faith and does not include a complaint that could not be corroborated or which did not rise to the level of unlawful harassment.
+The term “false report” refers only to those made in bad faith and does not include a complaint that could not be corroborated, or which did not rise to the level of unlawful harassment.

 Consequences